Back up an environment

 When you’re making changes to your apps, you want to be sure those changes only improve things and don’t make you lose any data.
 You also want to have a disaster recovery plan in place.
 Backups help you protect yourself against potential data loss.

-You might want to make backups of your live environment before merging a different environment into it or each time you increase the storage space of your services.
+You might want to create backups of your live environment before merging a different environment into it or each time you increase the storage space of your services.

 You also have regularly scheduled automated backups of your production environments to cover most cases.

-You can only backup and restore active environments.
+Note that you can only create backups and restore active environments.
 To work with an inactive environment, first activate it.

 To avoid this downtime, use live backups.